A duality theorem for a four dimensional Willmore energy: Introduction

 From a mathematical point of view, one advantage of the renormalized volume is to obtain conformally invariant functionals having minimal surfaces as critical points.
-For instance in dimension 2, the study conformal transformations of minimal surfaces is one of the interests of the Willmore energy.
+For instance in dimension 2, the study of conformal transformations of minimal surfaces is one of the interests of the Willmore energy.
 In dimension 4, this procedure has been applied by Zhang \cite{zhang} and Graham-Reichert \cite{robingraham2020}.
 They both end up with the following energy : for an immersion $\Phi : \Sigma^4 \to \R^5$ the functional is given by

 where $g:= \Phi^*\xi$, $\xi$ is the flat metric on $\R^5$, $A$ is the second fundamental form of $\Phi(\Sigma)$ and $H = \frac{1}{4}\tr_g A$ is its mean curvature.
 However, if we want to see the Willmore energy as a measure of the bending or of the umbilicity of a given hypersurface, as in the original work of Germain, then having minimal surfaces as critical points does not seem to be an important property.
 In \cite{blitz2023generalized,gover2020}, the authors define a generalized Willmore energy for hypersurfaces $\Sigma^4 \subset \R^5$ as a conformally invariant functional whose Euler-Lagrange equation has a leading term of the form $\lap^2 H$.
-They use tractor calculus to generate a lot of different functionals arising from different geometric context. \\
+They use tractor calculus to generate numerous functionals arising from different geometric context. \\

-Another major property of the Willmore surfaces in dimension 2 is their correspondance with some minimal surfaces in the De Sitter space.
-In 1984, Bryant \cite{bryant1984} proved a correspondence between the Willmore surfaces and minimal surfaces in the De Sitter space
+Another major property of the Willmore surfaces in dimension 2 is their correspondence with some minimal surfaces in the De Sitter space.
+In 1984, Bryant \cite{bryant1984} proved a correspondence between Willmore surfaces in the Euclidean space and minimal surfaces in the De Sitter space

 He showed that the conformal Gauss map $Y :\Sigma^2 \to \s^{3,1}$ is a conformal harmonic map, that is to say a branched minimal surface, if and only if $\Phi$ is a Willmore surface.
-By definition, see \cref{sub:intro_CGM} for the construction, the conformal Gauss map $Y(x)\in \s^{3,1}$ at a point $x\in\Sigma^2$ represent the sphere of $\R^3$ which is tangent to $\Phi(\Sigma)$ at the point $\Phi(x)$ and having mean curvature $H(x)$.
-The starting point of Bryant's correspondance is to show that
+By definition, see \cref{sub:intro_CGM} for the construction, the conformal Gauss map $Y(x)\in \s^{3,1}$ at a point $x\in\Sigma^2$ represents the sphere of $\R^3$ which is tangent to $\Phi(\Sigma)$ at the point $\Phi(x)$ and having mean curvature $H(x)$.
+The starting point of Bryant's correspondence is to show that